-Several factors may influence and determine the successful implementation of this Strategy.
-The Agency needs to focus actively on these factors in the course of the coming years:
+Several key factors may influence and determine the successful implementation of this Strategy.
+The Agency needs to focus actively on these factors in the coming years, which are as follows:

-- Close and constructive collaboration with the Member States, the EU institutions, other EU Agencies, maintaining the Agency's ability to act in an agile way to address shifts in political priorities and operational demands; - Achieving buy-in to the Agency's long-term strategy from the entire organisation through participation and contribution; - Continuous focus on attraction, retention and development of the people in the organization; - Establishing and maintaining a culture of collaboration, continuous improvement and service excellence; - Ensuring continuous alignment between internal governance and operating models with a clear assignment of roles, responsibilities and authorities within the organisation; - Continuing efforts to ensure regulatory compliance at all times through the internal control framework of the Agency and to optimize the key internal processes and procedures through automation and digitalization; - Balance between allocated tasks and available human and financial resources, addressing the emerging needs jointly with the Commission and Member States.
+Continuing close and constructive collaboration with the Member States, the EU institutions, other EU Agencies, maintaining the Agency's ability to act in an agile way to address shifts in political priorities and operational demands.

+Achieving buy-in to the Agency's long-term strategy from the entire organisation through participation and contribution.

+Continuing the focus on attracting, retaining and developing people in the organization.

+Establishing and maintaining a culture of collaboration, continuous improvement and service excellence.

+Ensuring continuous alignment between internal governance and operating models with a clear assignment of roles, responsibilities and authorities within the organisation.

+Continuing efforts to ensure regulatory compliance at all times through the internal control framework of the Agency and to optimise the key internal processes and procedures through automation and digitalisation.

+Keeping a proper balance between allocated tasks and available human and financial resources, and addressing emerging needs jointly with the Commission and Member States.